 The overall accuracy hides an important characteristic: hardware variance.
 Not all tags are born equal.
 Given the same output power, the shape and strength of their radiation patterns are different6.
 This implies that tags may have different performances.
-The candlestick plots in Figure 5 capture the per-tag performance.
+The candlestick plots in Figure 6 capture the per-tag performance.
 The plot shows the tags with best, worst and average performances (tags between the 25th and 75th percentile).
-The per-tag accuracy is calculated based on 64 unlabeled vectors (4 fingerprints×4 coordinates ×4 training subsets).
+The per-tag accuracy is given by the fraction of correct localizations out of 64 attempts (4 fingerprints×4 coordinates×4 training subsets).
 We observe that misplaced tags have a wide performance range [0.65, 1.00], while disoriented tags have a narrower range [0.60, 0.85].
-We hyphotesize that the wide misplacement performance is due to differences in the width of the main lobe.
-If a lobe is wide, a tag is more robust to misplacements on the direction of that lobe, while narrower lobes are more sensitive to orientation.
-On the other hand, the antenna direction with the weakest signal strength does not have a high variability among tags.
+We hyphotesize that the wider range of values for the misplacement experiments is due to differences in the width of the main lobe (recall that in our study the main lobe is the point of reference for changes in positions and directions).
+If a lobe is wide, a tag is more robust to misplacements on the direction of that lobe, while narrower lobes are more sensitive to the orientation between the tag and the reader.
+On the other hand, disorientation has a smaller effect because tags have similar signal strengths at their weakest directions, and this leads to less variability in the results.